isomerpages/imda-oin/insights/upcoming-events/_posts/2020-06-25-500-startups-workshop.md

 ---
 layout: post
-title: Singapore Biggest Business, Tech & Entrepreneur Professional Network Soiree
+title: "The Insider by 500 Startups:<br> The CVC Way to Evaluating and Selecting the Right Startups"
-date: 2020-02-18
+date: 2020-06-25
-permalink: /the-insider-by-500startups
+permalink: /the-insider-by-500startups/
 ---

 <a href="https://us02web.zoom.us/webinar/register/7515918512435/WN_1sUimD6fQSaUxnL77OTlYg">